RndmTsk/Unity-Technical-Challenge/README.md

 - A single finger swipe will rotate the model in the desired direction
 - Dragging with two fingers around the screen will translate the model
-- Pinching with two fingers will scale the model down, but no smaller than <INSERT MINIMUM SIZE>
+- Pinching with two fingers will scale the model down, but no smaller than the arbitrary value of `3`
-- Stretching with two fingers will scale the model up, but no bigger than <INSERT MAXIMUM SIZE>
+- Stretching with two fingers will scale the model up, but no bigger than the arbitrary value of `8`

 #### Models